GraphicsProgramming/learnd3d11/docs/1-introduction/1-3-basics/1-3-1-rasterizer-state.md

 Think of foliage or tree leaves for example, it's way more helpful to only place a single plane of geometry and render it from both sides than to duplicate all the geometry resulting in the GPU having to do a lot more work.

 Some shadowing techniques may also rely on Frontface culling in order to get better results, but we won't go into detail about that here now.

-!!! error
-	Show screenshot of triangle in both front/backface culled (one will be empty)

 Simple to explain, but perhaps a bit harder to understands is the "Vertex Winding Order" which is controlled by our input geometry as well as the rasteriser state.